All Episodes

 Here's Gibbs, Robert Gibbs, talking about the violence in Iraq.

-There's a reporter said nearly 100 people that have died in the latest bombing in Iraq, the bloodiest day in a year.
+As a reporter, said nearly 100 people that have died in the latest bombing in Iraq, the bloodiest day in the year.

 It comes just weeks after U.S. troops, combat troops pulled out of the urban centers.

-What, if anything, uh Mr. Gibbs, does this say about the readiness of Iraqi security forces to take uh take over responsibility?
+What, if anything, Mr. Gibbs, does this say about the readiness of Iraqi security forces to take over responsibility?

-No, I don't I don't think the again, remember that was a uh this is determined by the Iraqis as part of agreements that were made.
+No, I don't think the, again, remember, this is determined by the Iraqis as part of agreements that were made.

-Um look, uh I think it shows you that agree to which extremists will always go to wreak havoc through senseless violence that harms innocent human lives.
+Look, I think it shows you the degree to which extremists will always go to wreak havoc through senseless violence that harms innocent human lives.

-But do you guys maybe pull out to say, oh no, no, no, my previous administration did that deal.
+But did you guys maybe pull out this and say, oh, no, no, no, no, my previous administration did that deal.

 Heart attack deaths fall after Medicare guidelines.

-Clearer U.S. guidelines on how to treat elderly heart attack patients appear to have saved lives with a marked reduction in heart attack.
+Clearer U.S. guidelines on how to treat elderly heart attack patients appear to have saved lives with a marked reduction in heart.

-This has got to be stopped, saving the seasons citizens' lives with health care tips.
+This has got to be stopped saving the seasoned citizens' lives with health care tips.

 This is not in the plan.